paulstephane/paulstephane.github.io/powerDAC-S2.md

 *October 2023*

-This article is a follow-up to my previous article on ECDesigns' audio system:
+This article is a follow-up to my previous article on ECDesigns' audio system, which is composed of:

 - the powerDAC-S, a novel "all in one" digital to analog converter and speaker amplifier
 - open baffle speakers of their own design (but "build your own")